burlster1980/arupcodev060/content/creating-pages/creating-news.md

 			</ul>
 			<p>Please see the '<a href="/getting-started/adding-links/">adding links in Sitecore</a>' guide for more information on adding links.</p>
 			<h5><a id="modules" name="modules"></a>Adding modules to your news item</h5>
 			<p>The following details the steps to prepare for adding modules and adding a new module.
 It does not provide details on the individual modules you can use.
-You should consult the individual module guides for full details on those relevant to your article.</p>
+You should consult the <a href="/creating-modules/">individual module guides</a> for full details on those relevant to your article.</p>
 			<ul>
 				<li>Right click on your news item in the content tree window and choose '<b>Insert &gt; Local datasource folder</b>'</li>
 				<li>You will be prompted to name the item you've created - you should leave the pre-defined label of 'Local content' and click 'OK'</li>